list-of-fruits

 “Apple” or “Safarchand,” no matter what you call it, the taste of an apple remains the same!
 Just like fruits come in many varieties, their names also change across languages.
 For example, the humble Banana is called Kela in Hindi and Vazhaipazham in Tamil.

 Most of us know different fruit names in English and maybe Hindi, but have you stopped to think what a pineapple or a pear is called in Tamil or Marathi?
-In this article, we have compiled a list of fruit names and what they are called in different languages, helping you and your little one explore the world of fruits beyond just their taste!
+In this article, we have compiled a list of fruit names in English and Hindi, as well as Marathi and Tamil, helping you and your little one explore the world of fruits and their names.

 Sr. No